jhpark1013/blog/_posts/2022-05-19-where-to-start-in-contributing-to-the-linux-kernel.markdown

 - `difforderfile` can sequence the order the files appear in the diff.
 - Have a concise subject line.
 The log message should give a more complete description.
 - Instead of repeating what the checkpatch tells you, explain the reasoning behind the fix in your case.
+- Run `./scripts/checkpatch.pl <mypatch.patch> --strict` before you send your patch to catch any formating errors.

 I'll come back to updating this log!